-The module also continuously monitors the hardware entropy source and the approved AES-256 based DRBG.
-If either fail it enters the error state.
+The module also runs continuous random number generator tests on the hardware entropy source and the approved AES-256 based DRBG.
+If either fail, it enters the error state.

 When firmware is updated, the module verifies a DSA signature on the new firmware image before it is written to flash.